 Legal assistance is not provided at the AIU or at the port of entry.
 Free legal assistance (funded as described above) is limited to advising the asylum seeker before and immediately after their asylum interview.
 This may include making additional written representations to the Home Office, which as a matter of usual policy are only allowed within five days after the interview.
-With some exceptions (including unaccompanied children and people who lack capacity), there is no public funding for a legal representative to attend the asylum interview.86
+With some exceptions (including unaccompanied children and people who lack capacity), there is no public funding for a legal representative to attend the asylum interview.

-The legal aid fixed fee for appeals was changed in 2020; 87 whilst it was raised lawyers were required to conduct more work and the complex fee structure meant that in fact lawyers lost money in the new system.88 Following a successful challenge,89 the new regulations were revoked and until a full consultation is completed, the rates have been amended.90
+The legal aid fixed fee for appeals was changed in 2020; whilst it was raised lawyers were required to conduct more work and the complex fee structure meant that in fact lawyers lost money in the new system.
+Following a successful challenge, the new regulations were revoked and until a full consultation is completed, the rates have been amended.
+The consultation was held in late 2021 but was criticised as being too short and after too brief a time period to fully understand the impact.
+The rates had not been changed at time of writing.